 You should find ways of streamlining operations, improving employee productivity, and generating profits.
 A great way of achieving this is by embracing technology.
 A recent report found that slightly over 30% of businesses have formal data strategies.
 These companies have better ROI than those without.
 Data-driven businesses use digital tools to support business activities, such as hiring, accounts payable, and others.
 Businesses should embrace big data for the following reasons:

-Businesses should focus on becoming adaptable and flexible to survive the dynamic market and maintain relevance amidst new trends.
+Simplifies decision making Businesses should focus on becoming adaptable and flexible to survive the dynamic market and maintain relevance amidst new trends.
 For instance, only adaptable and flexible businesses survived the recent COVID pandemic.
-Business leaders shouldn’t be afraid of making difficult decisions, such as making the necessary budget cuts, automating repetitive business tasks, and more.
+Business leaders shouldn’t be afraid of making difficult decisions, such as making the necessary budget cuts, financial budgeting and forecasting, automating repetitive business tasks, and more.

 There are endless ways businesses can benefit from big data in such situations.
 Data analytics provide insights that help managers and business owners make informed decisions.
 These include: